-Diamondbacks - Nationals prediction, odds, pick, how to watch
+Diamondbacks - Nationals Prediction, Odds, Pick, How To Watch

-It is the start of a three-game series between the Arizona Diamondbacks and Washington Nationals.
-It's time to continue our MLB odds series with a Diamondbacks-Nationals prediction, pick, and how to watch.
+The Arizona Diamondbacks are aiming for the sweep of the Washington Nationals.
+It is time to continue our MLB odds series with a Diamondbacks-Nationals prediction, pick, and how to watch.

-The Diamondbacks enter the series after losing the last two against the Braves.
-Still, they are 6-4 in their last ten games and sit at 35-25 for the year.
-That record is good for first place in the NL West, in a tie with the Dodgers.
-The hot start to the year has led the Diamondbacks to reward their manager Torey Lovullo with a nice raise and extension.

-While the Diamondbacks manager could be up for manager of the year, the Nationals manager Dave Martinez deserves some credit for the job he has done.
-The Nationals were expected to be one of the worst teams in baseball, but they have not been as bad as expected.
-They are currently 25-34 on the season, and while that is last in the division, it is better than expected and better than three other teams in the league.
+The Diamondbacks now have a two-game lead in the NL West thanks to two straight wins over the Nationals, while the Dodgers have fallen twice to the Reds.
+Winners of eight of their last ten games, the Diamondbacks' offense is running well.
+They have scored 16 runs in the two games against the Nationals while scoring 53 runs in their last ten games.
+Last night Zach Davies pitched great for the Diamondbacks, striking out eight batters while allowing just two runs in 6.2 innings.
+Meanwhile, Corbin Carroll hit his 11th home run of the season, while Evan Longoria added two RBIs on the day.
+For the Nationals, It was a struggle of a game.
+Patrick Crobin went six innings but allowed 11 hits and three runs.
+The Nats went one for five with runners in scoring position and lost their fourth straight game.

 Here are the Diamondbacks-Nationals MLB odds, courtesy of FanDuel.